 “Whoever signed off on the decision to suspend Dr. Bockoff’s license must’ve had a healthy family to go back to,” Fujimaki said.
 “They just don’t understand why we need these medications.
 They don’t even think about it.
 But there are patients who need this medicine to have a decent quality of life.”

 In court filings, lawyers for the DEA said Bockoff’s patients needed treatment because of “his unsafe practices contributing to their opioid dependency and addiction,” adding that, “while it would be regrettable that Dr. Bockoff’s patients may face hardships,” there are other resources available, such as detox and rehab programs.

-The patients who arrived at Bockoff’s office after the DEA suspension received a list of emergency rooms in the LA area where they could be treated—not for their pain issues, but for their severe withdrawal symptoms from losing their prescriptions.
+After the DEA suspension, the patients who arrived at Bockoff’s office received a list of emergency rooms in the LA area where they could be treated—not for their pain issues, but for their severe withdrawal symptoms from losing their prescriptions.

 For the patients and their advocates, the notion that they were addicts or victims is absurd.
 One wrote a letter to the court in Los Angeles saying the doctor’s care had given them a new lease on life.